dainst/idai-field/server/README.md

 Image data is held directly in filesystem, while the database syncing is handled by [CouchDB](https://couchdb.apache.org/) (FieldHub) or [PouchDB](https://pouchdb.com/) (Field Desktop).
 FieldHub serves as a simple reverse proxy to a CouchDB installation and implements the image data syncing.

 If you are already running your own CouchDB, you can install FieldHub alongside by setting its environment variables accordingly (see below).
-Otherwise you could spin up your own CouchdDB container using Docker/docker-compose alongside the FieldHub container.

 ## Prerequisites